bergpb/lisapi/README.md

-### Lisa Pi - Flask Application
+### LisaPi - Flask Application

 Control your Raspberry Pi Pins with Flask application.

-*Tested in models B+ and 3B+
+*Tested in models B+ and 3B+*

 Features:
 - Login
-- Some system info in dashboard,
+- Some system info in dashboard (auto update using webockets).
-- Register pins to control,
+- Register pins to control.
-- Control state of pins between on/off
+- Control state of pins between on/off.

 Flask modules:
 - Flask-Login